M. J. B. Baddeley

-Mountford John Byrde Baddeley (1843–1906) was a distinguished English guidebook writer of the late 19th and early 20th century.
+Mountford John Byrde Baddeley (1843–1906) was an English guidebook writer of the late 19th and early 20th century.
 His guides appeared in the 'Thorough Guide' series, edited by Baddeley and his colleague, Charles Slegg Ward, and included guides to Scotland (parts I to IV: The Highlands; Northern Highlands; The Lowlands; and Orkney & Shetland), Devon and Cornwall (north, and south), the Peak District of Derbyshire, the Eastern Counties, Wales (north Wales, parts I & II; south Wales), Ireland (part I: northern division; part II: southern division), Surrey & Sussex, Yorkshire (parts I & II: East; West), Bath and Bristol and 40 mi round, Isle of Wight.
 (These volumes were numbered I - XIX and had appeared by 1908.
 South Hants and Dorset was published in 1914 and ascribed to Baddeley on the spine but written by W M Baxter.
 They included "maps by Bartholomew" and were published by Thomas Nelson & Sons, London.

 Biographical summary

 Baddeley was born in Rocester, Staffordshire in 1843, the son of a solicitor.
 He was educated at King Edward's School, Birmingham and Clare College, Cambridge.
 He then worked as a classics master at Somersetshire College, Bath and Sheffield Grammar School (1880-1884) before retiring from teaching and moving to the Lake District, first to Windermere and then Bowness-on-Windermere.
 As well as writing guide books, he was an active member of the Lake District Association.
 He married Millicent Satterthwaite Yeates in 1891.
 There were no children.